Foss v Harbottle: Developments

-The rule was later extended to cover cases where what is complained of is some internal irregularity in the operation of the company.
-However, the internal irregularity must be capable of being confirmed/sanctioned by the majority.
+The rule was later extended to cover cases where the complaint concerns an internal irregularity in the operation of the company.
+However, the internal irregularity must be capable of being confirmed or sanctioned by the majority.

 The rule in Foss v Harbottle has another important implication.
-A shareholder cannot generally bring a claim to recover any reflective loss – a diminution in the value of his or her shares in circumstances where the diminution arises because the company has suffered an actionable loss.
-The proper course is for the company to bring the action and recoup the loss with the consequence that the value of the shares will be restored.
+A shareholder cannot generally bring a claim to recover reflective loss – a diminution in the value of his or her shares arising from an actionable loss suffered by the company.
+The proper course is for the company to bring the action and recoup the loss, with the consequence that the value of the shares will be restored.

-Because Foss v Harbottle leaves the minority in an unprotected position, exceptions have arisen and statutory provisions have come into being which provide some protection for the minority.
-By far and away the most important protection is the unfair prejudice action in ss.
-994-6 of the Companies Act 2006 (UK) (s 232 Corporations Act 2001 in Australia).
-Also, there is a new statutory derivate action available under ss 260–269 of the 2006 Act (and s 236 Corporations Act 2001 in Australia).
+Because Foss v Harbottle leaves the minority in an unprotected position, exceptions have arisen and statutory provisions have been enacted to provide some protection for minority shareholders.
+By far the most important protection is the unfair prejudice action in ss.
+994–996 of the Companies Act 2006 (UK) (s 232 of the Corporations Act 2001 in Australia).
+In addition, there is a statutory derivate action available under ss.
+260–269 of the 2006 Act (and s 236 of the Corporations Act 2001 in Australia).

 Exceptions to the rule

-There are certain exceptions to the rule in Foss v.
-Harbottle, where litigation will be allowed.
+There are certain exceptions to the rule in Foss v Harbottle, where litigation will be allowed.
 The following exceptions protect basic minority rights, which are necessary to protect regardless of the majority's vote.